c0rmac/cormac.github.io/_i18n/en/_pages/about.md

 Irish
 ======
 I am interested in Connamara Irish, especially Árainn Irish and Cois Fharraige Irish.
-I love to translating common everyday things into Irish and I publish translations for games, books and TV shows.
+I have made a hobby of translating common everyday things into Irish and I publish translations for games, books and TV shows.
+You can see more of my work [here](http://gaeilgechuncinn.ie)